 Representation for Being Denied Housing

-Maginnis Law’s consumer law attorneys are committed to helping individuals and groups like you who have been wronged by big corporations, banks, creditors, and collection agencies.
+Maginnis Howard’s consumer law attorneys are committed to helping individuals and groups like you who have been wronged by big corporations, banks, creditors, and collection agencies.

 Our firm handles Fair Credit Reporting Act cases on a contingency basis, meaning no attorney fees are owed unless we recover compensation for you.
 Maginnis Law handles FCRA cases all over North Carolina.

-If you have any questions regarding this blog post or want to speak with one of firm’s consumer law attorneys, feel free to call our firm at 919.526.0405 or email us at firstname.lastname@example.org or through our contact page.
+If you have any questions regarding this blog post or want to speak with one of firm’s consumer law attorneys, feel free to call our firm at 919.526.0405, email us at firstname.lastname@example.org or through our contact page.